-8. To release the child from the seat belts, compress the shoulder belt clip, then press the buckle release button.
-Move both belts off the child's shoulders.
+To release the child from the seat belts, separate the shoulder belt then press the buckle release button.

+Move both belts off the child's shoulder's.

 9. To store the built-in child restraint, fasten the shoulder belt clip and return the seat belt buckle using the fastener tapes.
-Fold up the seat belt adjustment strap in the seat.
-Then raise the seat cushion and return the head pad by engaging the fastener tapes while pressing the child restraint cushion and head pad firmly.
+Fold up the seat belt adjustment strap (gray tab) in the seat so that the edge of the strap does not come out of the raised seat cushion.
+Raise the seat cushion and return the head pad by engaging the fastener tapes while pressing the child restraint cushion and head pad firmly.

--Child restraint system
+-Types of child restraint system